alphasecio/streamlit-polygon/README.md

 ```bash
    streamlit run streamlit_app.py
 ```
-4. Get a free [Polygon API key](https://polygon.io/dashboard/keys) and input it in the sidebar along with a stock ticker (e.g., AAPL).
+4. Get a free [Massive API key](https://massive.com/dashboard/keys) and input it in the sidebar along with a stock ticker (e.g., AAPL).

 ### 🚀 Deploying to Railway